tmgthb/Autonomous-Agents/README.md

 [MILLSTONE: How Open-Minded Are LLMs?](http://arxiv.org/abs/2509.11967)

-MILLSTONE: introduces a benchmark to systematically measure LLM open-mindedness to in-context arguments on controversial issues, utilizing a neutral prompt, varied argument configurations, and a stance classifier.</
+- MILLSTONE: introduces a benchmark to systematically measure LLM open-mindedness to in-context arguments on controversial issues, utilizing a neutral prompt, varied argument configurations, and a stance classifier.

--The benchmark evaluates how LLMs change their output stance on debatable issues when presented with human-written, non-adversarial arguments from authoritative sources.
+- The benchmark evaluates how LLMs change their output stance on debatable issues when presented with human-written, non-adversarial arguments from authoritative sources.
 - It reveals that LLMs are generally open-minded, with their stances significantly influenced by external arguments, highlighting potential vulnerabilities to information source manipulation.

 ---